mattpass/node-ts-start/README.md

 # Node TS Start

+**Ideal for API responses, eg api.domain.com**

-This repo provides a boilerplate fresh starting point for a Node and TypeScript based project, containing many best practices and modern approaches.
+This repo provides a boilerplate-fresh starting point for a solely Node and TypeScript based project.
+This boilerplate is ideal as a backend service only, for instance, as an API to provide responses to a frontend.

 ## Flexibility: